Divija2612/instagram-sql-project/README.md

 # Instagram Analytics Dashboard

-A data analytics dashboard built using **PostgreSQL, Python, Streamlit, and Plotly** to visualize Instagram-like user activity such as posts, likes, comments, and followers.
+A data analytics dashboard built using **PostgreSQL, Python, Streamlit, Plotly and Power BI** to visualize Instagram-like user activity such as posts, likes, comments, and followers.

 ## Features
 - User database visualization